Solidarity behind Ukraine's Russia fight atop summit agendas | Headlines

 In response, Western powers have pledged billions of dollars in assistance.

-The UN has been working on a deal that would enable Ukraine to export food, including via the Black Sea, and let Russia bring food and fertilizer to world markets without restrictions.
+The UN has been working on a deal that would enable Ukraine to export food, including via the Black Sea, and let Russia bring food and fertiliser to world markets without restrictions.

 To deliver Ukraine's food supplies to the world, Europe is also looking to increase shipments by railroads and trucks, but their efforts have made up for only a fraction of the Black Sea ports capacity.